mauricioszabo/hydrogen/README.md

 ## Why "Hydron"?

-Hydron atoms make up 90% of Jupiter by volume.
+Hydrogen atoms make up 90% of Jupiter by volume.

+Unfortunately, Hydrogen (the original plug-in) sunsetted with Atom, and was never published to the Pulsar repository; also, some changes would be needed to make it work with newest Electron branches.

+Hydron is a Cation (a positively-charged hydrogen atom) represented by Symbol H<sup>+</sup>.
+Feel free to guess the rest :)

 Plus, it was easy to make a logo.